rwthanalytics/moodle-local_learning_analytics/README.md

 # Learning Analytics for Moodle

-This plugin really consists of two plugins:
+This Learning Analytics solution consists of two plugins:

-- `logstore_lanalytics`: Logs the events to the database
+- [`local_learning_analytics`](https://github.com/rwthanalytics/moodle-local_learning_analytics): User Interface (this plugin)
-- `local_learning_analytics`: Shows the Learning Analytics user interface
+- [`logstore_lanalytics`](https://github.com/rwthanalytics/moodle-logstore_lanalytics): Logs the events to the database

-The first plugin (`logstore`) is a dependecy of the second one.
-Therefore, it should be installed first.
+The second plugin (`logstore`) is a dependecy of the first one.
+To keep documentation in one place, you find all documentation in this repository.

 ## Installation